Treaty of Passarowitz: Terms

 The Ottoman Empire lost the Banat of Temeswar, western Wallachia, northern Serbia (including the fortress town of Belgrade), and northern part of Bosnia, namely the region of Posavina to the Habsburgs.
 The Habsburgs also received assurances that their merchants could operate in the Ottoman domain and that Catholic priests would regain revoked privileges, which allowed the Habsburg emperor to interfere in Ottoman affairs through connections with the church community and by championing the Catholic faith.

 Venice ceded the Morea, its last remaining outposts in Crete, and the islands of Aegina and Tinos.
 Venice retained only the Ionian Islands (with Ottoman-occupied Kythira added to them), and the cities of Preveza and Arta on the Epirote mainland.
-In Dalmatia, Venice made some small advances by taking the areas of Imotski and Vrgorac in the Hinterland.
+In Dalmatia, Venice made some small gains by taking the areas of Imotski and Vrgorac in the Hinterland.

 Aftermath

 An exhibition in ethno-park Tulba near Požarevac showing how the treaty was signed.

 The treaty gave the Habsburgs control over the northern part of present-day Serbia, which they had temporarily occupied during the Great Turkish War between 1688 and 1690.
 The Habsburgs established the Kingdom of Serbia as a crown land.
 The Habsburgs also formed the Banat into another crown land.

 Habsburg control lasted 21 years, until the Turks won the Austro-Russian–Turkish War (1735–39).
 In the 1739 Treaty of Belgrade, the Ottoman Empire regained northern Bosnia, Habsburg Serbia (including Belgrade) and southern parts of the Banat of Temeswar, and Oltenia was returned to Wallachia.